Adrien-AM/ia_pau/README.md

 Doc about XAI : https://arxiv.org/pdf/2111.14260.pdf

 ## To make it work :

-First you need data in format : \
+First you need data in format to make it readable by fastText : \
 ``__label__class1 [__label__class2 ...]
 Text data``

 Script *csv_to_fasttext* can help you generate it.
+(The script has trouble running on all plateforms(maybe because of ram concerns), that's why we have sent you a subset of the data already formated.
+(We also have the entirety of the data formated that way but it won't fit on git, we can send you a we transfer code)

 Then you can divide your data in 2 sets for training and testing.
 Script *slice_data* does it for you and randomizes data. \